 On March 19, 1931, Nevada made it simple

-On March 19, 1931, In the depths of the Great Depression, Nevada Governor Fred B. Balzar signed two highly controversial bills: one, to legalize gambling; the other, to reduce the residency requirement for a divorce from three months to only six weeks.
-The Nevada State Journal headlines shouted out the big news in boldface type on page one.
+In the depths of the Great Depression, Nevada Governor Fred B. Balzar signed two highly controversial bills for the state of Nevada: one, to legalize gambling; the other, to reduce the residency requirement for a divorce from three months to only six weeks.
+The Nevada State Journal headlines shouted out the big news in boldface type on Page One…

-Anyone seeking a “quickie” divorce (jargon for a Reno six-week divorce) could reside anywhere in Nevada for six weeks, pick their reason for wanting a divorce from a list of 9 legal grounds that required little or no proof, and spend an average of six minutes in court before a judge to get their divorce decree.
+Now, anyone seeking a “quickie” divorce (as it would be called) could reside anywhere in Nevada for six weeks, pick their reason for wanting a divorce from a list of 9 legal grounds that required little or no proof, and spend an average of six minutes in court before a judge to get the divorce decree.

 as of March 19, 1931